presidentbeef/brakeman-site/source/docs/troubleshooting/index.markdown

 Rails applications tend to be complex and processing all possible scenarios is nearly impossible.
 Brakeman is built with reliability in mind and always attempts to at least generate a report.
 Unfortunately, that can some times hide problems.

 Hopefully the information on this page can help when things go awry.
-Remember, you can always [open an issue](https://github.com/presidentbeef/brakeman/issues) or email the [mailing list](http://brakemanscanner.org/contact/) to get help.
+Remember, you can always [open an issue](https://github.com/presidentbeef/brakeman/issues) or ask on [Gitter](https://gitter.im/presidentbeef/brakeman) to get help.

 ### Problems